bdastur/notes/aws/readme.md

 ### Network ACLs:
+* Your VPC automatically comes with a default network ACL and by default it allows all outbound and inbound traffic.
 * Operates at subnet level (second level of defense)
 * Supports allow and deny rules.
 * Stateless: Return traffic must be explicitly allowed by rules.